zoricnadja/evenmate/README.md

 ## Project Overview

-**EventMate** aims to offer an interactive platform for users to organize their events, discover and book services/products, manage budgets and agendas, and facilitate real-time communication among all involved parties.
+**Evenmate** aims to offer an interactive platform for users to organize their events, discover and book services/products, manage budgets and agendas, and facilitate real-time communication among all involved parties.

 ---